 General Co-Operative Education Requirements

 Co-operative Education is optional and selective.
-Students wishing to choose the Co-op option must "declare" a change of their program status to include a "Co-op Option".
+Students wishing to choose the Co-op option must formally declare a change of their program status to include a "Co-op Option".
 Once declared, students will be eligible to register in COOP 1101 and participate in work terms.
-In order to declare, students must meet the Declaration Requirements for the program.
-To declare Co-op, students must complete a Co-op declaration by contacting the Co-op office.
+In order to declare, students must meet the Declaration Requirements for the program, and directly contact the Co-op office to complete the declaration.

 Work Term and Continuance Requirements